 Process for Establishing Paternity in Oklahoma

 Oklahoma's process for establishing paternity is not that different from other states.
 Oklahoma law presumes that the husband of the birth mother is the father of the child.
-Because of this presumption, the married couple need only to sign an Acknowledgement of Paternity and have both parents listed on the birth certificate.
-This is enough to establish paternity under Oklahoma law.
-However, a husband is not required to sign the Acknowledgement of Paternity.
 If the husband has doubts that he is the father, he can request the genetic testing used in cases of unmarried parents.

 In the case of an unmarried couple, there is no presumption of paternity.
 This is the case regardless of the nature of the couple's relationship.
 However, establishing paternity is simple if all parties agree.
 The putative father would only need to sign off on an Acknowledgement of Paternity.
 The Acknowledgment of Paternity form must be signed by both parents, and each signature must be witnessed.
 The witness cannot be the other parent, so a friend or medical professional will need to be present for the signing.
 While often signed at the hospital shortly after birth, an Acknowledgement of Paternity may be signed at a later date.
 Once signed, the father has the same rights and responsibilities of any other parent.